Schism of 1552: Summary of events

-Sulaqa went to Rome to put his case in person.
+Shimun VIII went to Rome to put his case in person.
 At Rome he made a satisfactory Catholic profession of faith and presented a letter, drafted by his supporters in Mosul, which set out his claims to be recognised as patriarch.
-On 9 April 1553, having satisfied the Vatican that he was a good Catholic, Sulaqa was consecrated bishop and archbishop in the basilica of Saint Peter.
-On 28 April he was recognised as "Patriarch of Mosul" by pope Julius III in the bull Divina disponente clementia and received the pallium from the pope's hands at a secret consistory in the Vatican.
+On 9 April 1553, having satisfied the Pope that he was a good Catholic, Shimun VIII was consecrated bishop and archbishop in the basilica of Saint Peter.
+On 28 April he was recognised as "Patriarch of Mosul" by Pope Julius III in the bull Divina disponente clementia and received the pallium from the pope's hands at a secret consistory in the Vatican.
 These events, which marked the birth of the Chaldean Catholic Church, created a permanent schism in the Church of the East.

-Sulaqa returned to Mesopotamia towards the end of the same year.
+Shimun VIII returned to Mesopotamia towards the end of the same year.
 In December 1553 he obtained documents from the Ottoman authorities recognising him as an independent "Chaldean" patriarch, and in 1554, during a stay of five months in Amid, consecrated five metropolitan bishops (for the dioceses of Gazarta, Hesna d'Kifa, Amid, Mardin and Seert).
 Shemʿon VII Ishoʿyahb responded by consecrating two more underage members of the patriarchal family as metropolitans for Nisibis and Gazarta.
-He also won over the governor of Amadiya, who invited Sulaqa to Amadiya, imprisoned him for four months, and put him to death in January 1555.
+He also won over the governor of Amadiya, who invited Shimun VIII to Amadiya, imprisoned him for four months, and put him to death in January 1555.